propromo-software/propromo/propromo.docs/src/content/docs/en/reference/kpis.md

 ---

 3. **Project Progress** - How far has the entire project progressed?
-   * Percentage of completed and pending issues (, milestones & sprints).
+   * Percentage of completed and pending issues (possibly milestones & sprints).